oliviamoxley03-art/P1/docs/overview.md

 - Everything is aligned to the left margin
 - Paragraphs are single-spaced, with one line between them
 - The date is written in the Month, Date, Year format

+This guide teaches block format exclusively.
+Its single left-aligned structure eliminates decisions such as indentation, tabbing, and centered elements, which introduce unnecessary formatting variables for early-stage writers.

 ### Why This Genre is Difficult For Level 1 and 2 EML Learners